RelaxAdviser

 From Beach Read to Tabloid Thriller

-Director Paul Feig strayed significantly from the original novel – a beach read.
-The filmmakers did make changes for example, the book lacks the film’s final showdown.
+Director Paul Feig has strayed significantly from the original novel The Housemaid – light beach reading.
+The filmmakers have indeed made changes; for example, the book does not have the final battle that is in the film.

-What the film adaptation does have plenty of is cheap tabloid sensationalism, which practically oozes from every pore.
+The film adaptation, on the other hand, is overflowing with cheap tabloid sensationalism, which practically oozes from every pore.

 Overall, this is not about complex gray morality, because in the end, good and evil are as obvious here as the difference between day and night.